SynLube logo SynLube Lube-4-Life®

 By contrast all the Automobile marketers in USA once again forecast increase in their own sales in the near future, totally disregarding the fact that if ALL those forecasts would materialize the vehicle sales would have to be in 25 million range, or at least twice what will be achieved even under the most optimistic circumstances.

-Currently no company is willing to structure their business model on ½ the sales volume of their peak years, and thus most are doomed for certain failure, more bankruptcies and going totally out of business in the previously number one market – the USA.
+Rather they plan for the sales volume of their peak years, and thus most are doomed for certain failure, more bankruptcies and going totally out of business in the previously number one market the USA.

 On the other hand companies that are yet to exist are proclaiming to build new factories (with US Government money) to build millions of electric and hybrid vehicles, which the public has almost no interest in buying (less than 2 % are even interested).